 Wi-Fi on Buses: In October 2021, FAX instituted free Wi-Fi on Route 1 (BRT) as a demonstration project.
 With the success of the demonstration project, FAX rolled out free Wi-Fi on Routes 9 and 38, the other high-frequency routes in the FAX system.
-By the end of FY 2023, free Wi-Fi will be available on all FAX buses.
+As of August 2023, Wi-Fi is available on all FAX buses.